ageller/OCBinaryExplorer/README.md

 #### `parsec_isochrone` : PARSEC isochrone produced from the median values of the cluster posterior distribution using BASE-9's `makeCMD` tool

-Columns here should be self explanatory (each contains the magnitude in the given filter, except for the columns labelled `Mass` which contains the stellar mass in solar units); see the [PARSEC website](http://stev.oapd.inaf.it/cgi-bin/cmd) for more information.
+Columns here should be self explanatory (each contains the magnitude in the given filter, except for the column labelled `Mass` which contains the stellar mass in solar units); see the [PARSEC website](http://stev.oapd.inaf.it/cgi-bin/cmd) for more information.

 #### `stars_summary` : summary information for each star in our sample